The Easiest Guide to Creating a Lesson Plan Template

 Structure & Flow

-- The most important thing that you need to consider is how your lesson plan will flow.
-When you are deciding on what information should be included in your template, think about what information students need to know while you’re teaching it.
+• The most important thing that you need to consider is how your lesson plan will flow.
+When deciding what information should be included in your template, think about what information students need to know while you’re teaching it.
 Include the number of hours the lesson should take, the materials needed for the class, and so on.

 Making the template look professional